What to do if you’ve received a blackmail email

 Your passwords are safe with us at one.com.
 Our highest priority is security and ensuring that your data is safe.

 To avoid such scares, remember to use different passwords for different accounts.
-Do not use the same password in multiple places.
-We know that it’s easier to remember, but you’re also at a greater risk of being hacked.
+Don’t use the same password in multiple places.
+We know that it’s easier to remember, but it also puts you at a greater risk of being hacked.
 If you’re a customer or member at a site that’s been breached and if you use the same password for all your accounts, hackers will use the leaked login details to their advantage.

 Ensure that you change your passwords on all your accounts regularly.
 If you have different passwords for all your various accounts, you’ll most likely not receive any blackmail emails.